[ Switch to styled version → ]

 vs Tailscale

-Tailscale is a WireGuard-based mesh VPN designed for connecting users and servers under centralized access control.
+Tailscale is a WireGuard-based mesh VPN with strong NAT traversal and a polished admin experience, designed for connecting users and servers under centralized access control.
 Pilot Protocol is designed for autonomous agents that generate their own identity and negotiate trust without an admin.

 vs ZeroTier